MicrosoftDocs/power-automate-docs/articles/desktop-flows/manage-ui-elements-collections.md

 ## Share a UI elements collection

-You can share UI elements collections to determine who has access to those collections and view the given type of access.
+You can share UI elements collections to provide access to those collections and determine the given type of access.

 There are three types of access a maker can have regarding UI elements collections.

 - **User** – can only use the respective collection in desktop flows.
 -	**User + Share** – can use, but also share the collection.
-- **Co-owner** – can use, update and/or delete the collection.
+- **Co-owner** – can use, share, update and/or delete the collection.

 <screenshot>